 This scenario demonstrates how a non-EDR Local SMS resynchronizes itself with the NPAC SMS using SWIM criteria.

 This scenario demonstrates the recovery of additions, deletions and modifications of service provider, network, subscription version, and notification data.
 The recovery of network and subscription version data can cause status attribute value changes and serviceProvNPA-NXX-X deletions.
+This flow is not applicable over the XML interface.

 Local SMS personnel take action to resynchronize their Local SMS with the NPAC SMS.